 Churros as bread.
 Fried Chicken.
 Little else needs to be said about this sandwich that pops up around LA at special food events.
 I found mine at 626 Night Market and couldn’t recommend it more.

 Honorable Nod goes to Harlowe’s in Pasadena for cooking up the best French Dip sandwich this side of centuries-old restaurants.
+This is how alpilean works.

 The Luggage Room (Pasadena)